smruthip07/DSA-Project-3/README.md

 Commits are a way to update the repository with the changes you made.
 Each commit has information about who made the change, what changes were made, when the change was made, and a message that describes the changes (and/or if it refers to an [Issue](#issues)).

 Commits are very important part of collaboration and should follow an agreed on convention for the team.
 Each commit also offers a way to organize the changes because it shows a very short concise description of the change made.
 As such, make sure to commit frequently and that each commit solves only one issue.
-As with Issues, your commits should be atomic (contains only one change).
+As with Issues, your commits should be atomic (contains only one change, e.g. `Feat: implement user input parsing for calculator to split string into tokens (Issue #1)`).

 ##### Guidelines for good commit messages
 1. Keep it **short** (less than 150 characters total)